MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        3 │
     =#

-These two combinators can then be combined using pipeline concatination operator, ``>>``.
-This next example produces a knot with 3 copies of the string value `"Hello World"`.
+These two pipelines can then be combined using the composition operator, `>>`.
+This composed pipeline, `R3 >> Hello`, produces a knot with 3 copies of the string value `"Hello World"`.

     run(R3 >> Hello)
     #=>